 Transporting products can be as complicated as receiving raw materials from across the globe.
 It is also as simple as moving a partly finished product with a forklift in your shop.

-So how can transportation be waste?
+So how can transportation be wasted?

 The more your raw materials are moved around before arriving at your shop, the more possibility you have for waste.
 This waste includes losing a shipment, raw materials lost during delivery, paying higher shipping costs, etc.